SebastianGau/ESI2.0/esi-odbc/esi-odbc.md

     --also db.MODE.COLNAMEINDEX: determines whether the EXECUTE operatur rows --as a lua table whose keys are numbers (0) or the column names (1) }

+--this is also possible if a "Name" is passed in the GETCONNECTION argument table dbobj = db:GETCONNECTION{Name = "vkpi1"}:EXECUTE("USE visualkpi") -- declarative syntax for high-level ESI Code also works: dbobj = db:GETCONNECTION("vkpi1"):EXECUTE("USE visualkpi")
 ```

 ### CONNECT